photoprism/photoprism-docs/docs/user-guide/library/webdav.md

     authentication.

-WebDAV-compatible apps and clients such as Microsoft's Windows Explorer and Apple's Finder can connect directly to PhotoPrism, allowing you to open, edit, and delete files from your computer as if they were local.
+WebDAV-compatible apps and clients such as Microsoft's Windows Explorer and Apple's Finder can connect directly to PhotoPrism, allowing you to open, edit, and delete files from a remote device as if they were local.

-You can use WebDAV-compatible apps, including Microsoft's Windows Explorer and Apple's Finder, to add files to your *originals* and *import* folders from a remote computer or mobile device.
 Follow the [instructions to learn how to connect](../sync/webdav.md).

 You can [start to index or import](index.md) as usual after files have been transferred